ericmchen15/CodaWiki/08-Functions.md

 }
 ```

-In the world of Coda, functions stand not as mere tools, but as the artisans of your programming tapestry.
-Their creation, invocation, and integration within objects mark a journey into the realm of structured logic, weaving a narrative of precision and expression.
+Within the world of Coda, functions serve as more than mere tools; they emerge as the master craftsmen of you programming canvas.
+The process of thier creation, invocation, and integration within objects embarks on a journey into the realm of structured logic, weaving a narrative characterized by precision and expressive artistry.